jrecchia1029/CVP-Consolidate-Configlets/README.md

 3. A configlet named <switch-hostname> containing all device-level configuration (and no configuration that would be inherited from containers) is created/updated in CVP.
 4. The script will create an 'Update Config' task by removing any configlets applied to the device.
 5. The script will update that 'Update Config' task by applying the device-level configlet to the device.
+6. The script will then optionally cancel the 'Update Config' task or leave it be.